appressoas/django_cradmin/docs/gettingstartedguide.rst

 In this guide we will create a message system where you can write messages as an administrator with the correct role and look at messages written by other as a common user without a special role.
+We do not show you where from where we import project file since this application is build inside CRadmin alongside aother applications made for demo purpose.
+Hence, your project sturcture will not look like ours.
+However, when we import from external libraries or from CRadmin itself, we will show it.

 Setting up the models
 ---------------------